Dathalind/dathalind.github.io/_posts/2023-10-17-blackcat-ransomware.md

 ## Dynamic Analysis

 ### ProcMon
-After initial execution, it didn’t encrypt any files, maybe because it has an internet connection.
-Lets try killing it to see if it changes anything.
-Not seeing any interesting files written.
+After initial execution, it didn’t encrypt any files.
+We will try killing it to see if it changes anything.
+No interesting files were written to the host.

 - Restoring, doing regshot again.
 - Running as admin on the process.
 No inetsim.
-- Still no clear signs, Wireshark is only detecting certain ICMP requests for Microsoft related sites.
-Lets power off and power back on to see if there is anything different on startup.
+- Wireshark is only detecting certain ICMP requests for Microsoft related sites.
+Restarting the VM does not appear to show any changes.
 - No `currentversion\run` keys; no startup or runonce.
 Nothing sticks out as something interesting from regshot.
 Rebooting.
 - Reboot shows no visible difference.
-Ran FakeNet-NG, not seeing anything interesting either for this.
+Ran `FakeNet-NG`, not seeing any suspicious or malicious connections with this tool either.

 ### TCP View
 ![Blackcat TCPView](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/blackcat/blackcattcpview.png?raw=true)

-Rebooting.
+We restarted the VM after letting the file execute.
+This is done to see if anything changes after the restart.

 - Still no sign of the drive being encrypted.

-- We couldn’t get things to run because they are using an `access-token` to prevent analysis, however, `supply any string` and it allows us to actually activate the binary.
+- We couldn’t get things to run because the ransomware is using an `access-token` to prevent analysis.
+There are references to such above in the strings that were extracted.
+However, if we `supply any string`, it allows us to actually activate the binary and initiate the ransomware.

 ### Files Encrypted
-There we go, got it to finally run, dropped the files and changed the wallpapper; Reboot to make sure its still there
+Now it executed, encrypted data on the host, dropped the files and changed the wallpapper.
+We rebooted to ensure it is still there.
 - `cat.exe --child --verbose --access-token cats1234 —paths C:\Users`
 - Does not work as propogated.
-- so you have to specify a file path to propogate through, looks like it finally worked with sending as a child process, then it makes files have a `.sykffle` file extension
+    -  You have to specify a file path to propogate through, looks like it finally worked with sending as a child process, then it encrypts files, giving them a `.sykffle` file extension
-- definitely looks like it encrypted files finally. it encrypted my visual studio code app I think.
-Rebooting showed it was still there.
-- `RECOVER-sykffle-FILES.txt` on Desktop with image.
+- `RECOVER-sykffle-FILES.txt` on Desktop with image, ransomware note.

 ![Blackcat EncryptionMessage](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/blackcat/blackcatencryptedmessage.png?raw=true)